 We're working to change packaging systems so that they're better for people and the planet.

-UPSTREAM seeks to develop new policy models that embrace source reduction, which sits at the top of every waste hierarchy but is often ignored in practice.
 As part of this process UPSTREAM initiates and facilitates dialogues to determine what policies local governments, environmental advocates and businesses can support.
 Through our policy dialogues, we seek to:

 Identify issues and concerns regarding Extended Producer Responsibility (EPR) for packaging, and other core policy tools.